 Dosage Form: tablet, film coated

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including Lamivudine Tablets (HBV).
-Suspend treatment if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity occur [
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues and other antiretrovirals.
+Discontinue Lamivudine tablets (HBV) if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity occur [

-Lamivudine Tablets (HBV) is not approved for the treatment of HIV-1 infection because the Lamivudine dosage in Lamivudine Tablets (HBV) is subtherapeutic and monotherapy is inappropriate for the treatment of HIV-1 infection.
+Lamivudine tablets (HBV) is not approved for the treatment of HIV-1 infection because the Lamivudine dosage in Lamivudine tablets (HBV) is subtherapeutic and monotherapy is inappropriate for the treatment of HIV-1 infection.
 HIV-1 resistance may emerge in chronic hepatitis B-infected patients with unrecognized or untreated HIV-1 infection.
-Counseling and testing should be offered to all patients before beginning treatment with Lamivudine Tablets (HBV) and periodically during treatment [see Warnings and Precautions (5.3)].
+HIV counseling and testing should be offered to all patients before beginning treatment with Lamivudine tablets (HBV) and periodically during treatment [see Warnings and Precautions (5.3)].

 Lamivudine Dosage and Administration